alex-gutev/cl-form-types/README.md

 Determine the type of a form in a given environment.

-* `FORM` - The form of which to determine the type
+* `FORM` - The form of which to determine the type.
-* `ENV` - The environment in which the form is found
+* `ENV` - The environment in which the form is found.
 * `CONSTANT-EQL-TYPES` - If true an `EQL` type specifier is returned for all forms which evaluate to constant values.
 Otherwise (the default) an `EQL` type specifier is returned only for those forms which evaluate to a constant comparable with `EQL`.
-* `EXPAND-COMPILER-MACROS` - If true compiler-macros are expanded in FORM and its subforms before determining form types.
+* `EXPAND-COMPILER-MACROS` - If true compiler-macros are expanded in `FORM` and its subforms before determining the form type.

 Returns the type specifier of the value to which `FORM` evaluates.
 If `FORM` evaluates to multiple values a `(VALUES ...)` type is